Equations of tropical varieties: Algebraic preliminaries: monoids, semirings, and valuations

-\begin{example} The $\Fun$ polynomial algebra $\Fun[x_1, \ldots, x_n]$ is the free abelian monoid-with-zero on $n$ generators.
-The Laurent polynomial algebra $\Fun[x_1^\pm, \ldots, x_n^\pm]$ is the free abelian group on $n$ generators, $\Z^n$, together with a disjoint basepoint. \end{example} An $\Fun$-algebra $A$ is \emph{integral} if the subset $A \smallsetminus \{0_A\}$ is multiplicatively closed (no zero divisors) and the natural map from $A \smallsetminus \{0_A\}$ to its group completion is injective.
+\begin{definition} An $\Fun$-algebra $A$ is \emph{integral} if the subset $A \smallsetminus \{0_A\}$ is multiplicatively closed (no zero divisors) and the natural map from $A \smallsetminus \{0_A\}$ to its group completion is injective. \end{definition}

 An \emph{$A$-module} $M$ is an $\Fun$-module equipped with an associative and unital action of $A$ given by a map $A\otimes M \to M$.
 Concretely, this is a pointed set with an action of the monoid $A$ such that $0_A$ sends everything to $0_M$.
 An \emph{$A$-algebra} is an $\Fun$-algebra morphism $A\to B$